 Once upon a time in Eastern Europe, I became the general manager of a business housed in an allegedly 500-year-old building.
-We were making and selling feminine care products in the local market but suffered from ancient technology and a marginal business with little critical mass.
-I needed to add market presence fast or we would soon be delisted and irrelevant.
+We were making and selling feminine care products in the local market.
+We suffered from ancient technology and a marginal business with little critical mass.
+I needed to add market presence fast or we would soon be de-listed and irrelevant.

-Under the circumstances, acquiring a diaper business was one of the best available options, so I set to work wooing a local business that had a good local brand, reasonable products, a modern plant, and far too much debt.
-The courtship went on and on for months as the understandably skittish local owners (Mr. and Mrs. “Z”) were fearful that the Fortune 100 giant I represented was going to somehow take advantage of them.
+Under the circumstances, acquiring a diaper business was one of the best available options.
+So I set to work wooing a local business that had a good local brand, reasonable products, a modern plant, and far too much debt.
+The courtship went on and on for months.
+The understandably skittish local owners (Mr. and Mrs. “Z”) were fearful that the Fortune 100 giant I represented was going to somehow take advantage of them.

-Issue after issue arose during the negotiation—the value of working capital, valuing the assets, ownership of debt, continuity of the brand and protection for the employees, etc. I was largely on my own with my small but capable local staff because the regional and European HQs were very far away and unresponsive (except for my boss who did provide some backing and moral support).
+The value of working capital, valuing the assets, ownership of debt, continuity of the brand and protection for the employees, etc. I was largely on my own with my small but capable local staff.
+The regional and European HQs were very far away and unresponsive (except for my boss who did provide some backing and moral support).

-Finally, we managed to address all the issues and the owners agreed to the terms.
-We acquired the business and then set about the considerable challenge of integrating the two and gaining synergies with the powerful retailers who controlled the distribution of our product lines.
+Finally, we managed to address all the issues and the owners agreed to the terms and acquired the business.
+We then set about the considerable challenge of integrating the two and gaining synergies with the powerful retailers who controlled the distribution of our product lines.

-At one of our last-ever meetings, Mr. Z smiled at me and said, “You know, there is only one reason this deal ever succeeded… Do you know what it is?”
+At one of our last-ever meetings, Mr. Z smiled at me.
+He said, “You know, there is only one reason this deal ever succeeded….
+Do you know what it is?”
 I shook my head.
-He grinned again and said, “In spite of all of the issues, all of the crises, all of the near failures… you never stopped smiling and as a result, I never lost faith.”
+He grinned again and said, “In spite of all of the issues, all of the crises, all of the near failures… you never stopped smiling.
+As a result, I never lost faith.”

 The idea is not merely one of whistling in the dark to inspire false confidence.
-It is literally to reprogram your thoughts regularly to focus on the positive outcomes you want and expect with the belief that positive thoughts bring positive outcomes.
-Some readers will recognize this as what has come to be known as neurolinguistic programming, but it is a very ancient skill—one that requires self-discipline and focus.
+It is literally to reprogram your thoughts regularly.
+To focus on the positive outcomes you want.
+To expect with the belief that positive thoughts bring positive outcomes.
+Some readers will recognize this as what has come to be known as neurolinguistic programming.
+But it is a very ancient skill—one that requires self-discipline and focus.

 At the Barrett Group, our clients benefit from a team of six or seven professionals who help them throughout their process as coach, consultant, researcher, writer, negotiator, and client concierge.
 We continually help the client see and hear how others will see them, whether in print based on their resumes, or in person when they interview.
 Our mock interviews help clients prepare for those tough questions, address those gaps in their resumes, and demonstrate the transferability of their professional experience.